aws-samples/eks-workshop-developers/website/docs/optimizations/java/baseline.md

 ## 1. Getting the current image size

-The first important factor you will investigate is the image size.
-The image size plays a key role in containerized environments as the image has to be initially downloaded and started by the container orchestration service.
+The image size is one of the most important factors to consider when investigating containerized environments.
+It plays a key role as the image needs to be downloaded and started by the container orchestration service.

 Go to the [Amazon ECR](https://console.aws.amazon.com/ecr/home#/) console.